wkloh76/oricommjs/atomic/README.md

- Atomic
+# Atomic

- ----
-  - The atmoc engin manage by it own index.js file which will automatically require atomic elements modules under it's own folder.
+- System will all modules inside every folders.